RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 <br/>

 There should be a new Policy called "Standard Preset Security Policy" under safe links <br/>
-This also applies to safe attachments, naviagte to the "safe attachments" section and verify that the "Standard Preset Security Policy" also appears there <br/>
+This also applies to safe attachments, navigate to the "safe attachments" section and verify that the "Standard Preset Security Policy" also appears there <br/>
 <br/>

-<h2>Anit-Phishing Policy Creation</h2>
+<h2>Anti-Phishing Policy Creation</h2>

-Under the "Email and Collboration" section, click on "Policies and Rules" <br/>
+Under the "Email and Collaboration" section, click on "Policies and Rules" <br/>
 Click on "Anti-Phishing" <br/>
 Click on "Create" <br/>
 Name it something like "Anti-phishing Policy" and click "Next" <br/>